© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llyswen Camp is a scheduled monument protected by Cadw under reference BR085.
 View the official record →

-Llyswen Camp is a prehistoric hillfort located in Breconshire, Wales, situated in the upper Wye Valley region.
+Llyswen Camp is a prehistoric hillfort situated in Breconshire, Wales, occupying a commanding position within the landscape of the Brecon Beacons region.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR085.

 Llyswen Camp dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llyswen Camp is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR085.